 How it works

 The $499 Eero system consists of three identical compact hardware units.
 You connect one unit to your internet modem, then place the other two around your home, within wireless range of at least one other unit.
 Once you follow the relatively simple setup process through Eero's mobile phone app, the units will work together to create a single, seamless Wi-Fi network.

 You can also use a single Eero box as a standalone wireless router.
 Or, you can use the system in bridge mode to extend your existing Wi-Fi coverage to a wider area.
 Using bridge mode with a non-Eero router, however, means you can't use any of the Eero's features or settings.

 Easy setup, internet required

-The setup process is done entirely on the Eero mobile app (available on iOS and Android) so all you need is an Internet-connected mobile device.
-If you don't have a smartphone or a tablet, you're out of luck because there's no alternative -- you can't set up the system using a browser or a computer.
+The setup process happens entirely on the Eero mobile app (available on iOS and Android) so all you need to get started is an internet-connected mobile device.
+If you don't have a smartphone or a tablet, you're out of luck -- you can't set up the system using a computer web browser.